Guide on Getting Around Taiwan

 Things change when you take an intercity bus, the cheapest route for traveling through Taiwan.
 Purchase tickets from any Taiwanese convenience store, in person at the station, or from ticket machines at bus stations.

 Avoid this option if you don’t have an International Driving Permit (IDP).
-Because if you don’t have your IDP, no car rental service will let you rent any vehicles.
+If you don’t have your IDP, no car rental service will let you rent any vehicles.

-If you have your IDP and are ready to rent a car in Taiwan, the island nation has a wide selection of rental agencies, with prices ranging between $65–$260 per day.
-For instance, Avis is one of Taiwan’s most popular car rental services.
+If you have your IDP and are ready to rent a car in Taiwan, the island nation has a wide selection of rental agencies.
+Prices range between $65 and $260 (USD) per day.

 These dangerous yet exhilarating and convenient motorized bikes have storefronts around most train stations and other areas throughout Taiwan’s cities.
 Moreover, many stores offer electric and gas options.